This post may contain affiliate links. Please read our disclosure policy.

 - Whipped Cream – A dollop of whipped cream is always a good idea to top with!

-- Prep – If you’re starting from scratch, juice limes and make simply syrup (about 1.5 cups sugar and 1.5 cups water on a stovetop over medium heat until dissolved.
+- Prep – If you’re starting from scratch, juice limes and make simple syrup (about 1.5 cups sugar and 1.5 cups water on a stovetop over medium heat until sugar dissolves.
 Allow to cool.
-Use 2 cups for this recipe.
+Use 2 cups for this recipe.)

 - Freeze – Freeze overnight or approximately 8 hours.